 We guide schools, businesses, and healthcare facilities that interact with assistance animals.
 Education is vital in facilitating assistance animal programs and general interaction.
 With recommendations from the American Veterinary Medical Association, we assist in creating guidelines, standards, and best practices to regularly monitor assistance animal programs and interactions.
-Having a veterinary advocate helps to ensure the health and wellbeing of the animals and the humans involved in therapy and assisted activity programs.
+Having a veterinary advocate helps to ensure the animals' health and well-being and the humans involved in therapy and assisted activity programs.
 The overall goal is for our veterinary consultant to provide the needed resources to maximize the therapeutic applications of the human-animal bond.

 As stated by the American Veterinary Medical Association, animal-assisted therapy and animal-assisted activity programs should be governed by basic standards and regularly monitored.

 It is important to have veterinary professionals that can assist and support the scientific evaluation and documentation of the health benefits of the human-animal bond.
 Veterinary involvement in these programs is also important to address the concerns of zoonotic disease risk and animal behavioral problems.